- American Physical Society Sites

 - Become a Member

-This Topical Group of the American Physical Society shall be called the Topical Group on Few-Body Systems and Multiparticle Dynamics.
+This Topical Group of the American Physical Society shall be called the Topical Group on Few-Body Systems and Multiparticle Dynamics with the acronym GFB.

 The objective of the Topical Group shall be the advancement and diffusion of knowledge concerning few-body systems and their interactions.
 The Group is understood not to restrict its interest to any single conventional field of physics but to emphasize interdisciplinary aspects.

-The members of the Topical Group shall consist of members of the Society who have indicated in accordance with procedures established by Council their desire to join the Topical Group and who retain membership from year to year by the payment of designated dues or by other method established by Council.
+The members of the Topical Group shall consist of members of the Society who have indicated in accordance with procedures established by Board and Council their desire to join the Topical Group and who retain membership from year to year by the payment of designated dues or by other method established by Board.

 1. Governance.
 The Topical Group shall be governed by an Executive Committee, which shall have general charge of the affairs of the Topical Group.